fxbriol/fxbriol.github.io/_pages/about.md

 ### News

-1. I will be visiting [Lester Mackey](https://web.stanford.edu/~lmackey/) at [Microsoft Research New England](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-england/) in Cambridge (US) between the 22nd October 2018 and 16th November 2018, and will also be giving talks at Harvard and MIT.

-1. My paper on ["Probabilistic Integration: A Role in Statistical Computation?"](https://arxiv.org/abs/1512.00933) has been accepted for publication at [Statistical Science](https://projecteuclid.org/euclid.ss) and will appear together with invited discussions from leading researchers in statistics.
+* My paper on ["Probabilistic Integration: A Role in Statistical Computation?"](https://www.imstat.org/journals-and-publications/statistical-science/statistical-science-future-papers/) has been accepted for publication at [Statistical Science](https://projecteuclid.org/euclid.ss) and will appear together with invited discussions from leading researchers in statistics.